jozefizso/UnitWrappers/README.md

 * Interfaces free of wrapped classes related info.

 ### NOTE:
 I expected massive breaking changes in far future to make desing more correct.
-This changes will include renaming to NUnitWrappers.
+This changes will be marked by renaming to NUnitWrappers.

 ### TODO:
 * Wrap `sender`s of events